gofirst2220/AwesomeBot/README.md

 1. Create a new Discord account for the bot
 2. Make sure you have at least one mutual server with the bot's account
 3. Clone this repository or download ZIP
 4. Fill `auth.json` with your credentials.
 The first two items are for the bot's Discord account.
 The Google API key is used for YouTube and Image Search queries, and can be found [here](https://console.developers.google.com/).
 Make sure to add the YouTube Data API to your account and create a [custom search engine](https://cse.google.com/cse/create/new) that is configured to emulated Google Image Search.
-The final two items are self-explanatory.
+The final three items are self-explanatory.
 You do not need a redirect URL for the Imgur API, and your Client ID can be anonymous.
 5. In `config.json`, provide your *personal* Discord ID for `maintainer` and the URL of your application if you are using cloud hosting or a static IP
 6. Get [NodeJS](https://nodejs.org/en/) and NPM if you need to
 7. Run `npm install` in the bot's directory to install the dependencies and then `node start.js` to get started!